All New Battle Pass Rewards for Valorant Episode 6, Act 1

 Check out the new content coming in Valorant’s latest battle pass.

 Valorant Episode 6 is about to launch its very first Act.
-And after a fairly quiet Act 3 there’s plenty to get excited about this time around — not least, the release of a brand new map called Lotus.
+And after a fairly quiet end to Episode 5, there’s plenty to get excited about this time around.
+First and foremost, the release of a brand new map called Lotus.
 Of course, there’s also new battle pass content as well, and if you’re planning on picking it up then here we’ll be revealing all the Valorant Episode 6, Act 1 battle pass weapon skins, and everything else that’s new.

 Before we dive in, Valorant producer Laura Baltzer highlighted some of the creative thinking behind the Battle Pass’ design in a press release sent to Twinfinite: